FZJ-IEK3-VSA/tsam/README.md

 	typPeriods.to_csv('typperiods.csv')

-A more detailed example showing the capabilites of tsam is found [`here`](https://github.com/FZJ-IEK3-VSA/tsam/blob/master/example/aggregation_example.ipynb) as jupyter notebook.
+A [first example](example/aggregation_example.ipynb) shows the capabilites of tsam as jupyter notebook.

+A [second example](example/aggregation_example.ipynb) shows in more detail how to access the relevant aggregation results required for paramtrizing e.g. an optimization.

 The example time series are based on a department [publication](http://www.mdpi.com/1996-1073/10/3/361) and the [test reference years of the DWD](http://www.dwd.de/DE/leistungen/testreferenzjahre/testreferenzjahre.html).